← Principles

 This often comes down to leverage: the ability to get more out for what you put in.

-In theory, you can use leverage to solve people's problems (and thus get paid) at scale.
+In theory, we can use leverage to solve people's problems (and thus get paid) at scale.

 But in practice, there's nuance.